 How Laminated Glass Shatters

 The thin vinyl layer bonded in the middle of laminated glass is designed to hold the entire panel together.
 All modern car windshields are made from laminated glass, and when a car is involved in a serious accident, the entire windshield can often be peeled off of the car, much like a foil lid on a container of yogurt.
-This is because the glass panes on both sides of the vinyl are completely shattered, leaving the windshield none of its former rigidity, while the inner vinyl layer is completely flexible, like a sheet of plastic wrap.
+This is because the glass panes on both sides of the vinyl are completely shattered, leaving the windshield none of its former rigidity, while the inner vinyl layer is completely flexible.

-Light impact to laminated glass may crack just one layer of glass, leaving the other intact.
+Light impact to laminated glass may crack just one layer, leaving the other intact.
 Severe impact may puncture or sever the vinyl layer, but even in these cases, laminated glass will cling together in several large pieces.